aws-samples/image-optimization/README.md

 For production environments, it's highly recommended to use an existing S3 bucket storing your images.
 Follow these steps:

-Deploy in the same region as your S3 bucket.
+1. Deploy in the same region as your S3 bucket.
-Specify your bucket name during deployment:
+2. Specify your bucket name during deployment:
 ```bash
 cdk deploy -c S3_IMAGE_BUCKET_NAME='YOUR_S3_BUCKET_NAME'
 ```

 ## Additional Configuration Options

-The solution supports customization through various parameters:
+In addition to `S3_IMAGE_BUCKET_NAME`, he solution supports customization through various parameters:

 - S3_TRANSFORMED_IMAGE_CACHE_TTL: Configure the Cache-Control header for transformed images.
 - S3_TRANSFORMED_IMAGE_EXPIRATION_DURATION: Set the duration for automatic removal of transformed images from S3.